 For a portable drive of its size, it’s quite normal that the Samsung X5 has just one Thunderbolt 3 port.
 However, this means you won’t be able to plug any other Thunderbolt into it.

 As a result, if your computer has just one Thunderbolt port and you want to use more than one Thunderbolt 3 device, make sure your other devices have two ports.

 Per Thunderbolt 3’s specification, you can daisy chain up to 7 devices together without losing performance.
 You can use the X5 only at the end of a chain.

 Effective security feature, bootable

-Pre-loaded on the Samsung X5 is the installer of Samsung Portable SSD Software (SPSS) for both Windows and Mac.
-Once installed, you can use the application to check on the drive’s status and turn on its security feature to password-protect the drive’s content.
+Pre-loaded on the Samsung X5 is the installer of Samsung Portable SSD Software (SPSS) for Windows and Mac.
+Once installed, you can use the application to check the drive’s status and turn on its security feature to password-protect its content.

 In all, this security feature worked well in my testing.
-Similar to other drives, such as the Samsung T5 or the WD My Passport SSD, once the security mode is turned on, the X5 has a small separate 40MB partition that holds a copy of SPSS.
-This enables you to unlock the drive even when you plug in into a different computer for the first time.
+Like other drives, such as the Samsung T5 or the WD My Passport SSD, once the security mode is turned on, the X5 has a small separate 40MB partition that holds a copy of SPSS.
+This enables you to unlock the drive even when you plug it into a different computer for the first time.

-Also, if you turn on the security feature, you will not be able to use the X5 as a boot drive.
+Also, if you turn on the security feature, you can’t use the X5 as a boot drive.
 Otherwise, the drive worked fine as a boot drive in my testing.